-Nicholas A. Rendino’s practice focuses on complex litigation in state and federal courts, as well as in front of regulatory authorities.
-Nicholas represents private and public corporations, investment banks, insurance companies, technology firms, real estate companies, investment managers, corporate directors and individuals.
-He handles a variety of white collar, trade secret, government investigations, real estate, financial, insurance, contract, software and antitrust litigation.
+Nicholas A. Rendino’s practice focuses on complex commercial litigation in state and federal courts, as well as in front of regulatory authorities.
+Nicholas represents private and public corporations, investment banks, insurance companies, technology firms, real estate companies, investment managers, corporate directors and individuals in commercial, white collar, antitrust, trade secret, real estate, financial, insurance and software litigation.

 Work Highlights